waltligon/orangefs/doc/pvfs2-faq.md

 The best place to look for documentation on PVFS is the PVFS web site at
 <http://www.pvfs.org/>.
 Documentation (including this FAQ) is also
 available in the `doc` subdirectory of the PVFS source distribution.
-Please reference `pvfs2-logging.txt` to understand more about PVFS' informational messages, where the logs exist, and how to turn logging on and off.
+Please reference `pvfs2-logging.txt` to understand more about PVFS’ informational messages, where the logs exist, and how to turn logging on and off.